 Building a digital ready workforce

-The health and care system is under more pressure than it ever has before.
-We are living longer with more health problems, which are getting more and more expensive to treat as the investigations and treatments get more advanced.
+The health and care system is under increasing pressure - we are living longer with health problems that are getting more and more expensive to treat as the investigations and treatments get more advanced.
+To address this issue we need to innovate and embrace new technologies.

 Without innovation, public services costs tend to rise faster than the rest of the economy.
 Without innovation, the inevitable pressure to contain costs can only be met by forcing already stretched staff to work harder

-That’s intimidating, but we do have some things in our favour.
-Firstly, every single organisation in health and social care has a duty for the learning and development of its own staff.
-Secondly, the skills, the products and services we need by-and-large already exist.
-That means our programme isn’t about building a new learning solution, it’s about helping to find where people have solved part of this problem and stitch them together into a cohesive offering for our whole industry.
+By-and-large the skills, products and services that we need already exist.
+This means that our programme isn’t about building a new learning solution, it’s about helping to find where people have solved part of this problem and stitch them together into a cohesive offering for our whole industry.
+Every single organisation in health and social care has a duty for the learning and development of its own staff and we believe that digital skill and knowledge should be a core component of this.

 Leadership and Culture